 Welcome to the Open University’s Medieval and Early Modern Research Group.
 This group brings together staff from a variety of disciplines across Arts and Humanities at The Open University, including Art History, Classical Studies, English, History and Music.

 We have wide-ranging expertise in social, political, religious and cultural developments of the medieval and early modern periods.
-Our research interests embrace a broad geographical area, covering developments across Europe and further afield.
-The group fosters a supportive environment within which staff and students can develop, exchange and collaborate in their studies of the medieval and early modern periods.
+Our interests embrace a broad geographical area, covering developments across Europe and further afield.
+The group fosters a supportive environment within which staff and students can develop, exchange and collaborate in their research.

 Header image: detail from Fra Mauro World Map, c.1450, public domain.